ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     tomatoes    = puan.variable(id="tomatoes",   dtype="int")
     cucumbers   = puan.variable(id="cucumbers",  dtype="int")

-Now we need to set up their logical relationships between one another.
+Now we need to define the logical relationships between the items.
 We start by taking a look at the **milk**.
 We were waying that if the milk in the fridge is half full, i.e milk_home is True, then it is implied that also the milk is bought, i.e milk_bought is True.
 This is called an implication: